 Do you remember that notebook where you wrote secrets in permanent ink?
 The distributed ledger is like that, but for everyone.
 Everyone has a copy that can’t be erased or changed without everyone knowing.

-Did you know only 1% of Americans really get how a blockchain network works?
-Yet, 16% own cryptocurrency.
+Did you know that recent surveys show that 60% of Americans don’t understand blockchain technology, yet around 20%—over 50 million—own crypto?
 This shows why many miss out on uses beyond digital coins.

 “The true value of this innovation isn’t in creating digital money, but in rebuilding trust through mathematical certainty,” says MIT cryptographer Silvio Micali.
 He points out why healthcare and voting systems are looking into it.